AlansCodeLog/blender-debugger-for-vscode/README.md

 Install the addon.

-If it did not find the path it'll say "PTVSD not Found", you'll have to set it manually.
+If it did not find the path it'll say "debugpy not found", you'll have to set it manually.
 It's wherever python is + "\lib\site-packages".
 NO trailing backslash.

 If you want, increase the timeout for the confirmation.
 It'll print "Waiting..." in the console every second until it prints it's timedout.
 This does not mean the server has timedout *just* the confirmation listener.

-If you're using Blender 2.9 you must turn on `Developer Extras` (`Preferences => Display => Developer Extras`) if you haven't already, otherwise the addon's commands won't turn up in the search.
+If you're using Blender 2.9+ you must turn on `Developer Extras` (`Preferences => Display => Developer Extras`) if you haven't already, otherwise the addon's commands won't turn up in the search.

 Open up Blender's search (default shortcut: F3), type "Debug".